Define your research question or topic.

 These links take you to some of our academic databases where you can find academic journal articles on your research topic.
 These are just a few of the databases we offer, and you can find more at our main library database page.
 You can find more suggested databases by looking under the subject drop-down lists.

-To access the Databases off-campus, you will your CUNYFIRST username and password.
+To access the Databases off-campus, sign in using your CUNY login username and password.

 BCC OneSearch combines in one searchable place: the CUNY library catalog; journals, magazines, and newspapers articles; and unique digital content from the library.